wasp-lang/wasp/web/docs/advanced/links.md

 - `to` <Required />

   - A valid Wasp Route path from your `main.wasp` file.

+    In the case of optional static segments, you must provide one of the possible paths which include or exclude the optional segment.
+For example, if the path is `/task/:id/details?`, you must provide either `/task/:id/details` or `/task/:id`.

 - `params: { [name: string]: string | number }` <Required /> (if the path contains params)